techidaily/site-facebook/source/_posts/a-friend-in-disguise-ending-fb-ties.md

 2. The second option is labeled**Edit individual posts** —this option helps you to individually edit posts you are tagged in.
 3. The third option is labeled**Edit all my posts and posts that I'm tagged in.** Use this option to untag yourself from every post you have in common with the friend you want to take a break from.
 To do this, simply tap on the option and then tap**Done** to save the changes.

- If you're using Facebook on the web, you can bypass navigating through menus by visiting the[Take a Break Facebook page](https://web.facebook.com/take%5Fa%5Fbreak) directly to access the feature promptly.
-If you'd love to take a more comprehensive approach to restricting interaction with friends, we've previously written a guide on[how to limit people from contacting you on Facebook](https://www.makeuseof.com/limit-people-contacting-you-facebook/) .
+ If you're using Facebook on the web, you can bypass navigating through menus by visiting the [Take a Break Facebook page](https://web.facebook.com/take%5Fa%5Fbreak) directly to access the feature promptly.
+If you'd love to take a more comprehensive approach to restricting interaction with friends, we've previously written a guide on [how to limit people from contacting you on Facebook](https://www.makeuseof.com/limit-people-contacting-you-facebook/) .

  You don't have to maintain close interactions with all your Facebook friends.
 You can keep them at a safe distance without completely cutting them out of your digital life.